elastic/connectors/docs/reference/dropbox.md

 ## Known issues

-- There is a delay in the updated metadata of paper files to be reflected in the UI hence response does not have updated results.
-As soon as the change is reflected in the UI, the same is available in response.
+- There is a known issue where metadata updates to Paper files are not immediately reflected in the Dropbox UI, which delays the availability of updated results for the connector.
+Once the metadata changes are visible in the Dropbox UI, the updates are available.

 Refer to [Known issues](https://www.elastic.co/guide/en/enterprise-search/master/connectors-known-issues.html) for a list of known issues for all connectors.